ABOUT ARTSPASS

 at 70+ arts & culture organizations throughout Chicago.

-For a few select events each quarter, ArtsPass Exclusives offer behind-the-scenes access with panel discussions or artist conversations, reduced admission, and often include receptions and free transportation.
+Each quarter we organize a few ArtsPass Exclusives and offer behind-the-scenes access with artist conversations, reduced admission, and often include receptions and transportation.
+To learn more see the ArtsPass Exclusives section of this website join the ArtsPass Facebook Group or follow us on ArtsPass Instagram.

 WHERE WILL YOU GO ?